 - 2) When you arrive, pull into the bus loop area of Gainesboro Elementary School (Star "A") - 3) The Stakeholder will be directed to the registration table inside the elementary school (everyone else remains with their vehicles).
 At registration: - Discuss any last-minute changes to the parish group - The Stakeholder will be given all the nametags for the parish, a parking tag for each van, and a map indicating directions to the parish sleeping rooms for each adult. - 4) Each driver should place the crew van parking tag on the rear-view mirror and then move the van to the appropriate lot by following the directions for the driver's crew number (which is on the hangtag).
-If you are driving a van that will not be used as a crew van, please follow instructions for Crews #93-160, but leave van in the drop off zone and turn your keys in to Clarissa.
+If you are driving a van that will not be used as a crew van, please follow instructions for Crews #58 & up, but leave van in the drop off zone and turn your keys in to Clarissa.

-Crews #1-92
+Crews #1-57 (Blue Route)

-- 5) Park vans in the appropriate numbered space in the blue crew lot (Blue Star "B"). - 6) Place your water coolers along brick wall in front of the school (Star "C"). - 7) Hand-carry any parish tools to Tool Room (Star "D"). - 8) Unload personal belongings and items into the sleeping rooms.
+- 5) Park vans in the appropriate numbered space in the blue crew lot (Blue Star "B"). - 6) Place your water coolers along brick wall in front of the school (Blue Star "C"). - 7) Hand-carry any parish tools to Tool Room (Star "D"). - 8) Unload personal belongings and items into the sleeping rooms.
 Please keep bottles of emergency water in vans. - Sleep gear, clothes, etc. - Fans for the sleeping room - Drying racks - Personal tools and work boots

-Crews #93 & up
+Crews #58 & up (Green Route)

-- 5) Temporarily park in any open spot in the green drop off zone (Green Star "B"). - 6) Place your water coolers along brick wall in front of the school (Star "C"). - 7) Hand-carry any parish tools to Tool Room (Star "D"). - 8) Unload personal belongings and items into the sleeping rooms.
-Please keep bottles of emergency water in vans. - Sleep gear, clothes, etc. - Fans for the sleeping room - Drying racks - Personal tools and work boots - 9) Move crew van to appropriate numbered space in green crew lot (Green Star "E")
+- 5) Temporarily park in any open spot in the green drop off zone (Green Star "B"). - Hand-carry any parish tools to Tool Room (Star "D"). - 7) Unload personal belongings and items into the sleeping rooms.
+Please keep bottles of emergency water in vans. - Sleep gear, clothes, etc. - Fans for the sleeping room - Drying racks - Personal tools and work boots - 8) Move crew van to appropriate numbered space in green crew lot (Green Star "C") - 9) Place your water coolers along the field house by the football field (Star "E").